Exscientia/molflux/docs/source/pages/datasets/loading.md

 Parquet files are stored in a columnar format, unlike row-based files like a CSV.
 Large datasets may be stored in a Parquet file because it is more efficient and faster at returning your query.

-You can load Parquet files in exactly the same way as the CSV examples shown above.
+You can load Parquet files in the same way as the CSV examples shown above.
 For example, to load a Parquet file:

 ```python
 from molflux.datasets import load_dataset_from_store